Skip to Content

 1. Preheat the oven to 350°F / 175°C. Line three eight-inch pans or four seven-inch pans with parchment rounds, and grease with non-stick baking spray.

-2. Mix together all dry ingredients (flour, baking powder, sugar, and salt) in a stand mixer with a paddle until fully combined.
+2. Mix 3 cups all-purpose flour, 3 cups sugar, 2 1/2 tsp baking powder, and 1 tsp salt in a stand mixer with a paddle attachment or hand mixer until fully combined.

-9. Allow to cool for 10 minutes, then run a small offset spatula around the perimeter of the pan to separate the cake from the pan.
+9. Let the pans cool for 10 minutes, then run a small offset spatula around the perimeter of the pan to separate the cake from the pan.

-10. Place cake layers into the freezer for 45 minutes, to accelerate the cooling process.
+10. Place the cake layers into the freezer for 30 minutes to accelerate the cooling process.
+Once the layers are fully cooled, carefully flip the pans and remove the layers.

 Vanilla Buttercream Frosting:

-1. Beat the butter on a medium speed for 30 seconds with a paddle attachment or hand mixer until smooth.
+1. While the cake layers bake and cool, make the vanilla buttercream frosting.
+Beat 2 cups of butter on a medium speed for 30 seconds with a paddle attachment or hand mixer until smooth.

-2. Mix in the vanilla extract and salt on a low speed.
+2. Mix in 1 Tbsp of vanilla extract and 1/2 tsp salt on a low speed.

-5. If the frosting is too thick, add in additional cream (1 teaspoon at a time).
-If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).
+4. If the frosting is too thick, add additional cream (1 Tbsp at a time).
+If the frosting is too thin, add more powdered sugar (a quarter of a cup at a time).

 White Chocolate Ganache Drips:

-2. Gently pour white chocolate chips into the heavy cream, making sure they are fully covered with cream.
-Allow the mixture to sit for 1 minute.
+2. Gently pour 1 cup of white chocolate chips into the heavy cream, making sure they are fully covered with cream.
+Let the mixture sit for 1 minute.

 To Assemble The Cake: